metamn/TribeHeadz/README.md

 ## Tests

 - only Rails code was tested, the import/seed script was skipped
-- shoulda was used in unit tests
+- shoulda was used in unit tests, capybara in integration tests

 ## Documentation